dellsystem/dellsystem.github.io/tech.md

 * Carmen Petaccio for The New Inquiry:
 	* [Universal Basic Bullshit](https://thenewinquiry.com/universal-basic-bullshit/), on the support for Universal Basic Income within Silicon Valley
 	* [This is Not a Simulation](https://thenewinquiry.com/this-is-not-a-simulation/): "The computer simulation hypothesis reveals how the American liberal elite questions everything except the insufficiency of liberalism itself"
+* The always excellent Ben Tarnoff and Moira Weigel for The Guardian: [Why Silicon Valley can’t fix itself](https://www.theguardian.com/news/2018/may/03/why-silicon-valley-cant-fix-itself-tech-humanism)
+	* "But these decisions are only symptoms of a larger issue: the fact that the digital infrastructures that increasingly shape our personal, social and civic lives are owned and controlled by a few billionaires.
+Because it ignores the question of power, the tech-humanist diagnosis is incomplete – and could even help the industry evade meaningful reform."
+	* "Tech humanism fails to address the root cause of the tech backlash: the fact that a small handful of corporations own our digital lives and strip-mine them for profit.
+This is a fundamentally political and collective issue.
+But by framing the problem in terms of health and humanity, and the solution in terms of design, the tech humanists personalise and depoliticise it."
+	* "In other words, “time well spent” means Facebook can monetise more efficiently.
+It can prioritise the intensity of data extraction over its extensiveness.
+This is a wise business move, disguised as a concession to critics.
+Shifting to this model not only sidesteps concerns about tech addiction – it also acknowledges certain basic limits to Facebook’s current growth model.
+There are only so many hours in the day.
+Facebook can’t keep prioritising total time spent – it has to extract more value from less time."

 ### The economics of the tech industry